-As a business transformation consultant, I help advisory firms achieve realistic growth, profitability, and workload goals.
+As a business transformation expert, I help advisory firms achieve realistic growth, profitability, and workload goals.

 To grow successfully, firms must decide to service less, off board clients, or hire additional staff.
 It seems unthinkable to lower services or off-board clients, but so does adding more staff just to manage unprofitable or not-fit clients.
 It is always better to manage a lean, profitable business and provide quality servicing, which leads to rewarding referrals.
 If you struggle with growth and servicing, the 4 exercises below will help you focus on clients that fit and what to do when they don’t.

 Exercise 1: Chart your segments and answer the following questions for each: